Doctor of Nursing Practice Admission Requirements for BSN to DNP Program

 A current unencumbered license to practice as a Registered Nurse (RN) in Georgia.

-Satisfactory scores on either the Miller's Analogy Test (MAT) or the Graduate Record Examination (GRE) taken in the last 5 years.
+Submission of scores on either the Miller's Analogy Test (MAT) or the Graduate Record Examination (GRE) taken in the last 5 years.

 An introductory cover letter describing professional goals and reason for seeking graduate education.